tylerbutler/engineer/engineer/docs_source/compatibility.rst

 Engineer, in contrast, does not require the metadata to be preceded by a ``---``.
 However, Engineer will handle Jekyll-style metadata with no trouble, and will maintain your post format during :ref:`metadata finalization`.

+If you want Engineer to *always* output your metadata with or without fencing, you can use the :attr:`~engineer.conf.EngineerConfiguration.METADATA_FORMAT` setting.
+Simply set it to ``fenced`` or ``unfenced`` and Engineer will always output the format you specify, regardless of the input format.

 .. versionadded:: 0.3.0